A. Victoria Mixon, Editor

 Publishing, POD, eBooks, Self-Publishing, in which I give you a detailed illumination of what the heck is going on and show you your options in the field.
 This one never stops being a hot topic, as it’s based on both technological advances and the collapse of the traditional publishing industry, both of which are escalating at a whirlwind rate.
 Yes, it’s changing even as I write this—everything is getting even more so.

-2 Responses to “Frequently Asked Questions”
+2 thoughts on “Frequently Asked Questions

-1. Jeffrey Russell said on
+1. Jeffrey Russell says:

 Since you took the time to post links to four different previous posts, explained each one and why they are important to read, I probably should have read all four.
 I only read one, though.
 The one about line editing.